kamit15/electron-angular/README.md

 You have your Angular + Electron app in a local development environment with **hot reload!**

 The code for this is managed at `main.js`.
 In this sample, the app runs with a simple Electron window.
-By default, Developer tools is opened.
-You can deactivate it by uncommenting `win.webContents.openDevTools();` in `main.js`.
+By default, Developer tools is open.
+You can deactivate it by commenting `win.webContents.openDevTools();` in `main.js`.

 If you want to use Angular-cli to generate components & co, you must to install it globally.
 Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed an old version of angular-cli and need to upgrade it.